starknet-edu/starknetbook/src/ch01-00-getting-started.md

 <img alt="File explorer" src="img/ch01-remix-starknet-file-explorer.png" class="center" style="width: 100%;" />

-8. Since Remix supports cairo v2.4.0, we have to update our `Scarb.toml` file to the same version.
+8. Since we want to use v2.5.4 for this project, we need to update our `Scarb.toml`: modify the highlighted line to the correct version, ``starknet = "2.5.4"`` for v2.5.4.

 <img alt="Scarb file" src="img/ch01-remix-starknet-file-scarb.png" class="center" style="width: 100%;" />